The Bruja's Guide to Tarot

 Ace of Cups Upright

 The cups are all about feelings and intuition.
 The Ace of Cups is a gentle celebration of new relationships or the revelation of new feelings.
 As an Ace, this card points to the potential for a new relationship or a breakthrough in your relational energy.
-It can even signal an inner opening to self.
+It can even signal an inner opening to the self.
 Love is all around you when The Ace of Cups appears.
 As with all Cup cards, it is important to honor your feelings here.

 You’re brimming with creativity!
 It should come as no surprise that emotions are deeply tied to our creative, generative selves.
 This card celebrates inspiration—it is everywhere, within and without.
 Keep nourishing it and see what magic comes from your openness.